 There are different forms of the trademarked product Lysol produced by Reckitt Benckiser.
-While the chemical makeup can vary, the active disinfecting ingredient in most Lysol products is benzalkonium chloride (also known as alkyldimethylbenzylammonium chloride) while the active ingredient in the Lysol Power and Free line is hydrogen peroxide.
+While the chemical makeup can vary, the active disinfecting ingredients in most Lysol disinfectant spray products are ethanol and alkyl dimethyl benzyl ammonium saccharinate while the active ingredient in the Lysol Power and Free disinfecting wipes is hydrogen peroxide.

 Will Lysol kill bed bugs?

-Bed bugs typically reproduce rapidly and it is important to kill them on the spot to decrease the chances of their laying eggs and breeding in your home.
+Bed bugs typically reproduce slowly compared to other insects (only 1 egg per day, on average).
+However, it is still important to kill them on the spot to decrease the chances of their laying eggs and breeding in your home.

-Here are a few things you should do to get the best results out of using Lysol:
+Here are a few things you should do to control a bed bug infestation:

-- Remove all garbage in and around your home that could serve as a breeding area for bed bugs.
+- Remove all garbage in and around your home that could serve as a hiding place for bed bugs.

 - Thoroughly vacuum all potential bed bug breeding grounds (that can be reached by the vacuum, of course), including all carpets, the corners of the couch, behind wooden furniture, and in all other dry regions of your home.